coderaaron/hooniverse/README.md

-Chauvenet
+Hooniverse
 =========

-Chauvenet is the second version of the WashU Web Theme, a WordPress theme for anyone at WashU to get their content onto the web in a brand aligned way.
-The theme is meant to be easily extendable, and has been made to work with both the WashU People, Places, and Items plugin and the WashU Tailor Tweaks plugin.
+Hooniverse is the second version of the Hooniverse Web Theme, a WordPress theme for anyone at Hooniverse to get their content onto the web in a brand aligned way.
+The theme is meant to be easily extendable, and has been made to work with both the Hooniverse People, Places, and Items plugin and the Hooniverse Tailor Tweaks plugin.

 ## Getting up and running

-Chauvenet utilizes Grunt to process Sass and JavaScript.
+Hooniverse utilizes Grunt to process Sass and JavaScript.
 If you are developing locally, it's easy to get started.
 Run these commands in the theme's directory:

 ```
 npm install